 - Drive the 4WD challenges at Off Road NZ (on Viator and Tripadvisor)

-- See one of the most stunning and off-the-beaten-track forests with Foris Eco-Tours (on Viator and Tripadvisor).
+- See one of the most stunning and off-the-beaten-track forests with Foris Eco-Tours (on Viator and Tripadvisor)

 Luxury Stays in Rotorua

 Rotorua really has it all: the international hotels, the luxurious boutique lodges and B&B accommodations.
-Indulge in resorts with a day spa, hotels with geothermally-heated pools and delectable dining options, as listed in the 10 Best Luxury Accommodation in Rotorua.
+Indulge in resorts with a day spa, hotels with geothermally-heated pools and delectable dining options, as listed in the 10 Best Luxury Accommodations in Rotorua.

 Rotorua for Families